nilslukas/nilshendriklukas.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Guten Tag :wave: ,
-I am a PhD student at the University of Waterloo (since 2019), supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>
+I am a PhD student at the University of Waterloo supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>
-and a member of the <a href="https://crysp.uwaterloo.ca">Cryptography, Security and Privacy (CrySP)</a> group.
+and part of the <a href="https://crysp.uwaterloo.ca">Cryptography, Security and Privacy (CrySP)</a> group.

-I study the (adverse) effects of deploying deep neural networks in practice and methods that enhance security and privacy.
-A lot of my research has focused around provenance verification of deep neural networks through methods such as watermarking or fingerprinting.
-I am also studying backdoor attacks through data poisoning and adversarial attacks as well as their mitigation strategies.
-For privacy in machine learning, I conduct research on membership inference attacks that (partially) reveal sensitive attributes about the deployed model’s training data.
+I am researching the threats that arise when deploying deep neural networks from three perspectives: (1) **Privacy** when the model is trained on private data, (2) **Integrity** when the model's data cannot be trusted (e.g., due to data poisoning), and (3) **Model Misuse** when the users cannot be trusted (e.g., due to deepfake generation).

+My work includes studying privacy attacks against large language models fine-tuned on private datasets, developing defenses against data poisoning, and creating multiple methods for controlling model misuse.
+In collaboration with our group, I have also contributed to developing Secure Multi-Party Computation protocols for Private Information Retrieval and the Secure Inference of Deep Neural Networks.
-I received a Master of Science from the RWTH-Aachen (Germany) in 2018.
-My master’s thesis was on secure inference with deep neural networks using homomorphic encryption.
+I received a Master of Science from the <a href="https://www.rwth-aachen.de/go/id/a/?lidx=1">RWTH-Aachen</a> (Germany) in 2019.

+If you have any questions or would like to learn more about my work, please feel free to contact me.
+You can also find my work on GitHub.